- Address: Frederiklaan 10a, Eindhoven

 The 2000 UEFA European Football Championship

 The Philips Stadion hosted three matches for the 2000 UEFA European Football Championship.
-The first match of the tournament was won by the national football team of the Portuguese Republic after defeating England 3-2.
+The stadium’s first UEFA European Football Championship game was won by the national football team of the Portuguese Republic after defeating England 3-2.
 31,000 spectators showed up for the game.
 In the second match, Sweden faced Türkiye.
+The match ended in a goalless draw.
 The third game was won by the Italian Republic after defeating Sweden.

 The Philips Sport Vereniging